 A panic attack lurked on the edge of my consciousness.

 No Raine would catch me if I fell.
 No time for warm tender recovery and a cup of tea.
-Yes, I was surrounded by friend and allies – yes, more than one of them carrying their own flavour of risk, but friends and allies all the same – but without Raine, and teetering on the edge of an abyss.
+Yes, I was surrounded by friends and allies – yes, more than one of them carrying their own flavour of risk, but friends and allies all the same – but without Raine, and teetering on the edge of an abyss.

 If the police got involved, it was all over.